ralonsogarcia05/Smart-Word-AI/README.md

-# 🧠 SmartWord-AI
+#  SmartWord-AI

 SmartWord-AI is an intelligent word prediction system built in Java.
 It uses a **Trie data structure** enhanced with **frequency-based ranking** and **bigram tracking** to guess words based on a stream of typed letters — ideal for autocomplete, smart typing, or word guessing games.

-## 🚀 Features
+## Features

-- 📚 Trie-based dictionary for efficient prefix lookups
+- Trie-based dictionary for efficient prefix lookups
-- 🔢 Frequency scoring to prioritize common words
+- Frequency scoring to prioritize common words
-- 🔗 Bigram analysis to predict the next word based on context
+- Bigram analysis to predict the next word based on context
-- ⌨️ Letter-by-letter guessing interface
+- ⌨Letter-by-letter guessing interface
-- 🧠 Feedback system to improve future predictions
+- Feedback system to improve future predictions

-## 🔍 How It Works
+##  How It Works

 1. Words are loaded into a Trie from a dictionary or message files.
 2. Each word is tracked with a frequency score.